robocup-logistics/rcll_status_board/README.md

 ### Prerequisites

-The following software is required to run this package:
+The visualisation is tested to run using ROS-noetic and OpenCV4.

-ROS Indigo (including OpenCV 2.x): (e.g. sudo apt-get install ros-indigo-desktop-full), see [ROS Indigo Install Ubuntu](http://wiki.ros.org/indigo/Installation/Ubuntu) for installation process

 Installed RCLL refbox (see [RCLL refbox installation](https://trac.fawkesrobotics.org/wiki/RCLLRefBox/Install))